-In the dwelling of defendant [D] in [place 4] a letter was found from defendant [nickname C] in [place 6] (the court understands [C]), dated 17 February 2007, containing a list of names and telephone numbers of people who are not willing or able to pay a contribution (B02-228).
+In the dwelling of defendant [defendant] in [place 4] a letter was found from defendant [C] in [place 6] (the court understands [C]), dated 17 February 2007, containing a list of names and telephone numbers of people who are not willing or able to pay a contribution (B02-228).

-On 27 November 2007 a heroes' day was organised in the Merwestein hall in [place 2].
+On 27 November 2007 a heroes' day was organised in the Merwestein hall in Nieuwegein.
 A DVD of this meeting shows defendant [E] acting in a play.
-It also shows some people in the audience with a boxcollecting money (pvB02-1726 and B02-1727).
+It also shows some people in the audience with a box collecting money (pv B02-1726 and B02-1727).
 On the computer of defendant [E], seized in his dwelling in [place 5] spreadsheets containing financial surveys were found.
-These spreadsheets were also found on the USB flash driveof defendant [defendant], seized in his dwelling in [place 3] (B02-1590).
-The spreadsheet for November 2007shows that heroes' day 2007 yielded a positive result to the amount of $\mathfrak{E}$ 14,252.92 (B02-1584).
+These spreadsheets were also found on the USB flash drive of defendant [A], seized in his dwelling in [place 3] (B02-1590).
+The spreadsheet for November 2007 shows that heroes' day 2007 yielded a positive result to the amount of $\notin$ 14,252.92 (B02-1584).

-On 12 and 13 January 2008 a workshop was organised in Germany for Germany, the Netherlands, France and Belgium in which all those responsible, financially or otherwise, and important workers and activists participated.
-This is clear from a document dated 31 January 208 with the header "Person responsible/leader of international relations, Liberation Tigers of Tamil Eelam, Tamil Eelam" (document B00-2154).
-According to the document it turns out that defendants [defendant], [D], [C], [B] and [E] attended this meeting and that they discussed fundraising in the Netherlands.
+On 12 and 13 January 2008, as was considered before, a workshop was organised in Germany for Germany, the Netherlands, France and Belgium in which all those responsible, financially or otherwise, and important workers and activists participated.
+This is clear from a document dated 31 January 2008 with the header "Person responsible/leader of international relations, Liberation Tigers of Tamil Eelam, Tamil Eelam" (document B00-2154).
+According to the document it turns out that defendants [A], [defendant], [C], [B] and [E] attended this meeting and that they discussed fundraising in the Netherlands.

-On 27 November 2009 a heroes' day was organised in the Maresca hall in [place 1].
-Defendant [D] delivered a speech (pv B02-1744) and the defendant [E] was also present (pv B02-1743).
+On 27 November 2009 a heroes' day was organised in the Maresca hall in Utrecht.
+Defendant [defendant] delivered a speech (pv B02-1744) and the defendant [E] was also present (pv B02-1743).
 During this meeting amongst other things books, maps, shawls, flags, belts and umbrellas were sold (pv B04-1741).

-On a USB flash drive of defendant [defendant], seized in his dwelling in [place3], a document was found named "financial activity plan"2010" of the LTTE (pv B02-115).
+On a USB flash drive of defendant [A], seized in his dwelling in [place 3], a document was found named "financial activity plan "2010" of the LTTE (pv B02-115).
 It reads: "Right now we are faced with a serious financial crisis.
 Loans we have taken out must be repaid without exception.
 Therefore it has become imperative that we engage in fund raising activities.
 On behalf of our liberation organisation we ask you to lend a helping hand and give generous financial support."